 Walt Disney World resort availability is extremely limited for this Christmas season all the way through Easter 2022, prompting reader questions and concerns.
 This post addresses what’s going on with the sold out hotels, lack of discounts, and commentary about what you can expect later next year.
-(Updated December 11, 2021.)
+(Updated February 20, 2022.)

-Note that this is essentially an update on “What’s Up With Sold Out Hotels at Walt Disney World?”
-We published that back on May 27, when limited resort inventory was already an issue.
+Note that this is essentially an update on “What’s Up With Sold Out Hotels at Walt Disney World?”That was published after we began to notice issues last year during spring break and ahead of the summer travel season.
 A lot has changed since then, but the underlying problem persists–and likely will through at least May 2022.

 In other words, pent-up travel demand isn’t over at Walt Disney World.
 There’s a fresh wave coming that could last through Easter 2022 or perhaps beyond.

 However, demand does not account for the “fully booked” hotels at Walt Disney World, at least not entirely.
 While Walt Disney World is not capping park attendance as before, this is occurring at the resorts.

 This is not as a vestige of physical distancing.
 Instead, it’s due to staffing shortages.
 These persist in key roles that disproportionately impact the resorts at this point.

 As a whole, Walt Disney World has turned a corner on its staffing shortages.
 The College Program’s accelerated resumption and Walt Disney World’s aggressive hiring blitz are now paying off.
 Tons of new employees have gone through Traditions training and been assigned to locations around Walt Disney World.

 Consequently, Walt Disney World’s theme parks are mostly fine.
 Attractions, retail, and most other areas are adequately staffed.